Image Credit: Madalin Calita

 A true friend, Pooh always speaks words of gentle encouragement.

-Pooh shows his existential side.
+Pooh shows his existential side in this popular quote.

 Winnie the Pooh demonstrates the path to true happiness.